ticky/dotfiles/readme.md

 # Dotfiles

-I like colors, a simple workflow and homebrew.
+I like colours, a simple workflow and homebrew.
 If you do too, then you might like my dotfiles.

 ## Features